-The primary undergraduate degree offered by the McLane College of Business is the Bachelor of Business Administration (B.B.A.) with a choice of a major in Accounting, Business Computer Information Systems, Economics, Entrepreneurship & Small Business, Finance, International Business, Management, Marketing, Multimedia and Information Technology, or Supply Chain Management.
+The primary undergraduate degree offered by the McLane College of Business is the Bachelor of Business Administration (B.B.A.) with a choice of a major in Accounting, Business Computer Information Systems, Entrepreneurship & Small Business, Finance, International Business, Management, Marketing, or Supply Chain Management.
 Because the B.B.A. is a professional degree, it is the degree of choice for students who want to be recognized professionally as business school graduates.
 The B.B.A. best prepares students for graduate studies in business, international business, economics, organization management, leadership, and law.

-B.B.A. students have the option of earning a second major in any of the business major areas, a minor in any of the business minor areas, a specialization in cross-functional areas such as enterprise resource planning and global commerce, or a minor in any other academic area offered at UMHB.
+B.B.A. students have the option of earning a second major in any of the business major areas, a minor in any of the business minor areas, or a minor in any other academic area offered at UMHB.
 Because of the competitive advantage of having a second field of study, students are urged to consider at least one of these options.
 Students not pursuing one of these options are required by the degree plan to earn three (3) hours of upper level electives offered by McLane College of Business and sufficient electives to satisfy the university's 120-hour requirement.